23 Weeks

 We offer two share sizes to accommodate the needs of different members.
 The main difference between the two share sizes is the amount of each item you’ll receive— two pounds of carrots instead of one pound, for example.
 The variety of different vegetables will be similar regardless of share size.
 Each week, you’ll receive between 6-10 different items.

-The full share costs $760, or $700 to $830 on the sliding scale.
-This is about $33 per week, and fits the needs of a household of three to four.
+The full share costs $800, or $630 to $870 on the sliding scale.
+This is about $35 per week, and fits the needs of a household of three to four.
 It also could work well for one or two people who do a lot of cooking!

-We provide shares on a sliding scale based on income and economic resources.
+We provide shares on a sliding scale based on self-assessed income and economic resources.
 We believe that everyone should have access to fresh and healthy vegetables, regardless of economic status.
 We hope that the sliding scale allows members to join the CSA by paying only what feels right and comfortable to them.
 We offer the lower payment levels to make membership more accessible to those with lower income or economic privilege.
 If you have higher income or greater access to economic resources, consider paying above the middle of the scale; this allows us to subsidize the lower cost shares.

 We ask that upon registering, members send in a deposit of at least $100 to reserve their share.
 If you can comfortably pay a larger deposit before the season starts, we appreciate it!
+Early spring can be a tight time on the farm’s wallet…

 Half of the remaining balance is due by the first pickup of the year, and the second half is due by the middle of the season at the end of August.
 If you might need an alternate payment plan, let us know on the sign up form and we can work something out.